All Episodes

 This is all true.

-And now we know that James Comey, the FBI director, said Russia had no input into this, which is why we're we're going to interview Julian Assange at the top of the hour.
+And now we know that James Comey, the FBI director, said Russia had no input into this, which is why we're going to interview Julian Assange at the top of the hour.

 I've said a number of times he's done America a favor.

-He's pointed out we have no cybersecurity as a government, as a people, number one, and number two, how corrupt your government is deep to its fundamental core.
+He's pointed out we have no cybersecurity as a government, as a people, number one, and number two, how corrupt your government is, deep to its fundamental core.

 You know, why is this happening?